Wikipedia - Free Ency

 Charities Listings from Canada Revenue Agency.
 A searchable list of Canadian charities, which can be used to: 1) confirm whether a charity is registered under the Income Tax Act and is therefore eligible to issue official donation receipts; and 2) view a charity's contact information and Registered Charity Information Return, which includes financial information and activities.

 Charity Commission for England and Wales.
 FAQs on Registering a Charity.
-Charity Requirements and Guidance.
+How the Charity Commission ensures charities meet their legal requirements.

 Charity Navigator: Your Guide to Intelligent Giving from Charity Navigator.
 Top Ten List, Hot Topics, and Tips for Donors.